-Students may appeal a faculty member's decision regarding a grade within four weeks from the distribution of final grade(s).
+Students may appeal a faculty member's decision regarding a grade.
 To make a formal appeal, a student should communicate to the faculty member, either orally or in written form, the reasons he or she believes the grade to be unfair or inappropriate.
-If after that meeting, a disagreement continues to exist, a student may appeal in writing to the Provost.
+If after that meeting, a disagreement continues to exist, a student may appeal in writing to the Academic Standards Committee and copy the Office of the Provost.
 A personal meeting will then be arranged.
-The Provost shall convene the Academic Standards Committee to review the case.
-The student who has appealed their grade should be present.
-Decisions of the Academic Standards Committee may be appealed to the Provost.
+Decisions of the Academic Standing Committee may be appealed to the Provost.
 The decision of the Provost will be considered final.
-All appeals must be made no later than four weeks from the date of the decision of the Academic Standards Committee or four weeks from the distribution of final grades.
+All appeals must be made no later than four weeks from the date of the decision of the Academic Standing Committee or four weeks from the distribution of final grades.